shlomo-Kallner/poppy_backend_assessment/README.md

 **Golden Circle** (by **Kingsman, Taylor & Statesman, Lee-Curie LLC**) [incorporation pending] are proud to present:

-By Appoinment to Her Imperial Majesty The Emperess of the Star Empire of Manticore Manufacturers and Developers of Advanced Medical Technologies (Golden Circle) **Poppy's!
+By Appoinment to Her Imperial Majesty The Empress of the Star Empire of Manticore Manufacturers and Developers of Advanced Medical Technologies (Golden Circle) **Poppy's!
 "Saving Lives - Legalize! - One Verified Prescription at a Time!"**